 This is something I consider important, at least when I define my financial goals.
-This post isn’t about how to get rich quick, but how to get rich slowly via savings and investing.
-In my opinion, over 20 – 30 years everyone should be able to at least achieve some level of financial independence, but most don’t.
-A recent survey showed 64% of Americans don’t have $1,000 in savings.
-This means many are living pay check to pay check.
+This post isn't about how to get rich quick, but how to build wealth slowly via savings and investing.
+In my opinion, over 20 – 30 years everyone should be able to at least achieve some level of financial independence, but most don't.
+A recent survey showed 64% of Americans don't have $1,000 in savings.
+This means many are living paycheck to paycheck.

-Of course, how each person achieves their wealthy goal is unique.
+Of course, how each person achieves their wealth goal is unique.
 Most should become wealthy from savings alone.
-At least for the purpose of this article, I don’t discuss owning a business or via other means.
-You should start saving when you are young, and save often.
+At least for the purpose of this article, I don't discuss owning a business or via other means.
+You should start saving when you are young and save often.
 If you are still in your twenties, start saving now!

 I break down savings into three discrete steps.
 I consider setting up three goals to meet – emergency savings, when are you financially free, and when would you be wealthy.
 Since everyone defines these terms slightly differently, I'll state what I mean: